dankfarrik3214/ztp_boot_usb_cisco_iosxe/README.md

-# Ztp boot usb cisco iosxe
+# ZTP boot usb Cisco IOS-XE

 Bootable USB stick for device with Cisco IOS-XE for ZTP.